What Happens If You Lie About Your Finances During Divorce?

 - Sporting goods and firearms

 The inventory also includes listings of any separate property, mixed assets, children’s assets, trust and estate assets, and assets held for someone else.
 Also included are federal and state income taxes owed or any refunds.

 As you can see, this is a very comprehensive document.
 Each spouse swears that this is a full and complete listing of the community estate and also of their separate property.

 The inventory is put into a spreadsheet and is used for mediation, trial, and finally, to prepare the final decree of divorce which awards assets and liabilities to each spouse.
 The spouse’s separate property is confirmed, and any assets belonging to minor children are assigned to a spouse (or other party) to manage until the children turn 18.

 If items are inadvertently omitted from the process from the inventory to the decree, those assets and liabilities are undivided.
 A formal motion to divide those items must be put before the court, and the parties either agree or the court decides who gets those assets.

 If items are deliberately omitted from the process, then the spouse that has omitted the items has committed fraud.
 The other spouse can file motions alleging fraud on the community estate.
-If the spouses cannot agree on a fair and equitable division, the items and the behavior will be assessed by the court.
+If the spouses cannot agree on an equitable division, the items and the behavior will be assessed by the court.